 To date, 328,579 individuals have been engaged in short-term jobs and 8,203 youth (of whom 70 per cent are female) have been trained and employed in education and other areas that can benefit their communities.

-The Yemen Emergency Crisis Response Project (YECRP) is funded and suppoerted by the World Bank, and implemented by UNDP in partnership with the Social Fund for Development (SFD) and the Public Works Project (PWP).
-The US$300 million YECRP aims to revive Yemen’s economy through large cash-for-work projects, support to small businesses, and labor-intensive repairs of socio-economic assets benefiting vulnerable local households and communities across Yemen.
+Funded by the World Bank, the Yemen Emergency Crisis Response Project (YECRP) is implemented by UNDP in partnership with the Social Fund for Development (SFD) and the Public Works Project (PWP).
+The US$300 million project provides economic stimuli in the form of large cash-for-work projects, support to small businesses, and labor-intensive repairs of socio-economic assets, benefiting vulnerable local households and communities across Yemen.